Speaker: Matthew J. Levy, DO, MSc

 Learn moreXpedition, Stryker’s first powered stair chair, helps get the job done easier and more effectively with increased comfort and security for both your team and the patient—because the journey is just as important as the destination.

-Learn moreDeliver high-performance, continuous chest compressions with less strain and caregiver risk.
+Learn moreDeliver high-performance, continuous chest compressions.

 Learn moreGet a more unified view of your patient's journey by customizing protocols on a modern, clean interface.
 LIFENET Care makes it easy to consolidate patient data, organize your workflow and connect care teams to make your job easier.